Calimani National Park: Hiking Across Volcanic Wilderness

-You can find here the map of the hiking trails from Calimani National Park.
+You can find here the map of all hiking trails from Calimani National Park.

-A cement road was built into the mountain to open the access and a small town with apartments, offices, cinema and a huge cafeteria appeared in the lush green forest to host the thousands of workers that would take part in the mining activities.
-The exploitation officially opened in 1969 and although it didn’t produce not even by far enough to cover its costs, it continued to function until 1997 when it was shut down for good.
+A cement road was built into the mountain and a small town with apartments, offices, cinema and a huge cafeteria appeared in the lush green forest to host the thousands of workers that took part in the mining activities.
+The exploitation officially opened in 1969 and although it didn’t produce, not even by far, enough to cover its costs, it continued to function until 1997 when it was shut down for good.
 It left behind immense dumps of waste rocks, the workers’ ‘ghost town’, a high level of pollution and a permanent scar on the mountain peak it decapitated, Neagoiu Romanesc.

-The sulfur exploitation from Calimani is still one of the biggest ecological disasters in Romania.
-The mining activities lead to the physical destruction of a mountain, highly damaged 300 hectares of land, polluted heavily the waters and the soil and ultimately became a major threat to the health of the exploitation workers and the locals from the foothill of the mountains.
-It also destroyed a unique geological phenomenon in the world, the volcano-karst, present in the caves of Luana, and left behind huge dumps of waste rocks and an immense precipice in the heart of the mountain.
+The sulfur mine exploitation from Calimani National Park remains one of the biggest ecological disasters in Romania.
+The mining activities led to the physical destruction of a mountain, highly damaged 300 hectares of land, polluted heavily the waters and the soil and ultimately became a major threat to the health of the exploitation workers and the locals from the foothill of the mountains.
+It also destroyed a unique geological phenomenon in the world, the volcano-karst from the caves of Luana, and left behind huge dumps of waste rocks and an immense precipice in the heart of the mountain.

 The trails are long and it’s better to pack your camping equipment if you decide to go for the highest peaks.